pyinvoke/invoke/sites/www/development.rst

 Obtaining a source checkout
 ===========================

-Our Git repository is maintained on Github at `pyinvoke/invoke`_.
+Our Git repository is maintained on GitHub at `pyinvoke/invoke`_.
 Please follow their instructions for cloning (or forking, then cloning, which is best if you intend to contribute back) the repository there.